 Greek Burial and Cremation

 Beginning in about 3000 B.C. the most common burial practice was interment.
-Cremation upon a pyre depicted in classic Greek tales did not appear in burial customs until around 1100 B.C, and experts believe this was an influence brought to Greece from the Eastern culture.
-Following that, both cremation and burial were practiced until interment became the only burial practice during the Christian era.
+Cremation upon a pyre depicted in classic Greek tales did not appear in burial customs until around 1100 B.C.
+Experts believe this was an influence brought to Greece from the Eastern culture.
+Following that, cremation and burial were practiced until interment became the only burial practice during the Christian era.

 The Four Parts of the Homeric-Era Funeral

 - Planting of Grave Flowers

 Disposition of the body in ancient times included placing the corpse on the funeral bed.
 Today, it includes placing the body of the deceased in the casket.
 In Greek funerals, the casket is always open, and the disposition takes place in the deceased’s home.
 Another interesting part of Greek funeral traditions includes the corpse being watched by his or her dearest loved one throughout the night before burial.
 And though it’s no longer done today, professional mourners were once hired to sing songs of mourning with the family.

 Following disposition, the body of the deceased is transported to the church and then to the burial site.
 Before the casket is closed, the family would offer a final kiss to the departed and special items of importance to the deceased may be placed in the casket.
 The following funeral procession is a quiet affair.